Routine and Structure

 A visual representation of routine and structure

-Aspire Productions documentary about asperger syndrome has a character called Billy.
+The Aspire Productions documentary is about somewhat and potentially capable autistic individuals which still require support to function in society if be it in their own unique way.
+It has a character called Billy.
 Billy has a very similar routine in place most days and struggles if this changes.
 Watch the short clip to see the world from his perspective